What is Reiki?

 In addition to knowing more about Reiki itself, people often wonder what a session consists of.
 While some of the details will vary from practitioner to practitioner, the overall session will be very similar.Reiki sessions are done fully clothed, unless when practiced as part of a massage treatment.
 The individual is asked to sit or lie on a surface provided, most often a massage table.
 The Reiki practitioner will then lay their hands in a series of positions on the individual’s body.
-None of these positions will touch the genital area, on any sex.
+None of these positions will touch the genital area.
 Additionally, most practitioners will ask, well before the session has begun, what areas of the body are not to be touched.
-Some individuals even request no touch whatsoever and request the distance from the body that the practitioner’s hands are allowed.
+Some individuals even request no touch whatsoever, and specify the distance from the body that the practitioner’s hands are allowed.
 These limits are to be respected and followed without question by the practitioner.
-Music and incense, essential oils or scented candles may be used to help establish a calm, sacred space.
+Music and incense, essential oils, or scented candles may be used to help establish a calm, sacred space.
 At the end of the session the individual will be given time to ground and return to a more awake state, as receiving Reiki is very calming.

 Reiki Sessions with Me